CEEMS Exporter

 More information on the metrics can be found in kernel documentation of cgroups v1 and cgroups v2.

 Slurm collector supports perf and eBPF sub-collectors.
-Hence, in addition to above stated metrics, all the metrics available in the sub-collectors can also be reported for each cgroup.
+Hence, in addition to the above stated metrics, all the metrics available in the sub-collectors can also be reported for each cgroup.

 Libvirt collector